Nox Arcana

+Season of the Witch, and Ebonshire, a collection of songs from 5 earlier volumes in a series of winter holiday EPs inspired by Nox Arcana's holiday music trilogy: Winter's Knight (2005), Winter's Eve (2009), and Winter's Majesty (2012), which are each set in a fantasy realm called "Ebonshire".
+The five volumes culminated in 2018 with the Ebonshire CD release, which included four new tracks.

-Nox Arcana published four releases during 2025: Pandora's Box, a theme based on the ancient Greek myth of Pandora; Darkfall, Vol. 4, a follow-up to the earlier Billboard charting releases; Doctor Arcana Official Gaming Soundtrack, a collection of all the songs from both game soundtracks onto one CD; and delved into the rock genre with Hard Nox, which features vocals on the majority of tracks, along with electric guitars and bass drums.
+During 2025, Nox Arcana released three full-length albums, an EP, and several singles: Pandora's Box, a theme based on the ancient Greek myth of Pandora; Darkfall, Vol. 4, a follow-up to the earlier Billboard charting releases in the Darkfall music series; Doctor Arcana Official Gaming Soundtrack, a collection of all the songs from both game soundtracks onto one CD; and delved into the rock genre with Hard Nox, which features vocals on the majority of tracks, several performed by Joseph Vargo, along with electric guitars and bass drums.
+In December, three more songs were released for the winter holidays season, a tradition begun in 2019 and continuing each year thereafter.

 Concept

 Nox Arcana specializes in concept albums based on original stories, as well as gothic fiction and classic horror literature Some of their albums also make reference to medieval themes and ancient mythology.

-Nox Arcana's music is often used to provide atmosphere for films, public events, role-playing games and during Halloween at theme parks, several of which have based haunted attractions on Nox Arcana's original theme albums, Transylvania and Blackthorn Asylum.

 In addition to the storytelling aspect of each album, hidden puzzles and interactive quests are incorporated into the album artwork and into the music itself.
 Beginning with the Blood of the Dragon CD in 2006, Vargo began a tradition of incorporating a quest or adventure within the album artwork and sometimes leaving clues in his narratives.
 He later went back and did the same for some of the earlier CDs.
 Now more than half of Nox Arcana's CDs contain some sort of hidden puzzle, which is left to the listener to discover.

+In an interview for Ideology of Madness Joseph Vargo is asked why all Nox Arcana albums contain 21 tracks.
+He jokingly replies, "We are contractually bound to put 21 tracks on all of our CDs.
+It's part of our pact with the Devil..." then continues to explain a more mundane reason, "Seriously though...
+It enables us to divide the album into three parts, each with seven songs to convey the introduction, middle and finale...
+Also, since our tracks aren't that long, it allows us to put over an hour of music on each CD.
+We just started doing it with our first album and we never broke tradition."